 Since the Court utilizes a preliminary order with instructions to be followed in advance of the hearing, all Motions for attorney's fees and/or costs shall attach a document detailing the time records and requested rate(s).
 The moving party shall request the time for the hearing with the Judicial Assistant via telephone or email.

 Interpreters for County Civil Cases

-The Court does not provide interpreters for County Civil cases.
+The Court does not provide interpreters for County Civil or Family Division cases.
 It is the responsibility of the party needing an interpreter to bring to court an interpreter who is certified, language skilled, provisionally approved or who is registered with the Office of State Court Administrator as required by Rule 2.560 and Rule 2.565 of the Florida Rules of Judicial Administration.
 For further information or for assistance locating an interpreter, please visit Court Interpreters.
 Persons unable to obtain an interpreter must bring someone to assist.
 The Court will determine if they are qualified to interpret the proceedings.